St. Albert, Alberta: History

-During the late 20th and early 21st centuries it was mistakenly assumed that the community had been named after St. Albert the Great.
-This was due to incorrect information in the 1985 history of St. Albert; The Black Robe's Vision, published by the amateur historians of the St. Albert Historical Society.
-This led to the City of St. Albert erroneously promoting St. Albert the Great as the community's patron saint and even erecting a statue of the wrong saint in the downtown area (which is still there).
-This misconception was not corrected until 2008.
-The original chapel has since become an historic site staffed with historical interpreters and is open to the public in the summer season.
+During the late 20th and early 21st centuries, it was mistakenly assumed that the community had been named after St. Albert the Great, due to incorrectly-printed information in the 1985 history of St. Albert, The Black Robe's Vision, published by amateur historians of the St. Albert Historical Society.
+This led to the City of St. Albert erroneously promoting St. Albert the Great as the community's "patron saint", even erecting a statue of the incorrect saint in the downtown area.
+However, the misconception was not corrected until 2008.
+The original chapel has since become an historic site, staffed with historical interpreters, and is open to the public during the summer season.

-Also in St. Albert is the St. Albert Grain Elevator Park.
-There are two historic grain elevators there; one constructed in 1906 by the Brackman-Ker Milling Company, the other was built later in 1929 by The Alberta Wheat Pool company.
-The original grain elevator constructed in 1906 was originally red in colour, but has faded over time to a metallic silver.
-There is also a reproduction of the original 1909 railway station housed at the Grain Elevators Park, the reproduction was constructed in 2005.
-On Madonna Drive stands the Little White School House which is open to the public.
-Arts and Heritage - St. Albert maintain this site as well as the Grain Elevators and other heritage buildings and sites under restoration in the city.
-In June 2009, the City Council approved a multi-staged plan for the heritage sites.
-The plan features the restoration of the grain elevators and the opening of both a Métis and French Canadian farm on adjacent lots by the River.
+Also located in St. Albert is the St. Albert Grain Elevator Park, featuring two historic grain elevators; the original grain elevator was constructed in 1906 by the Brackman-Ker Milling Company, with the other being built later, in 1929, by The Alberta Wheat Pool company.
+The original 1906 elevator was originally red in colour, but has faded with time to a metallic silver.
+There is also a reproduction of the original 1909 railway station housed at Grain Elevator Park, erected in 2005.
+On Madonna Drive stands the Little White School House, which is open to the public.
+Arts and Heritage – St. Albert maintains the site, as well as the Grain Elevators and other heritage buildings, in addition to other sites under-restoration in the city.
+In June 2009, the City Council approved a multi-staged plan for the heritage sites, featuring the restoration of the grain elevators and the opening of both a Métis and French Canadian farm on adjacent lots by the River.